-This clinic will be provided by a Physiotherapist and will comprise 4-6 treatment sessions.
-All referrals into this service will be assessed by the physiotherapist for suitability.
+This clinic will be provided by a Nurse Consultant and will comprise 4-6 treatment sessions.
+All internal referrals into this service will be assessed by the Nurse Consultant for suitability.
 For the initial phase, referrals into this service will be limited to patients already known to the hospice with the view to referrals later being opened up to others.

 Symptom Control Clinic